As a landlord looking to make sure the rent and other monies are paid okay by tenants, it can soon become a nightmare when things don't go to plan.

 Secondly, any former tenants to the lease either under an Authorised Guarantee Agreement (AGA) or by law if a lease was granted before 1995.

 And thirdly, any subtenant at the premises, as you may be able to service a Section 81 Notice under CRAR as above, requiring them to pay the landlord direct, which replaces the old Section 7 of the Law of Distress Act 1908.
 You might also need to liaise with them about future opportunities.

-Whichever party is being approached, check what any leases, documentation, and legislation prescribe how you go about this, right down to serving the proper notice at the best time to make sure you have a water-tight case.
+Whichever party is being approached, check what leases, documentation, and legislation prescribe how you go about this, right down to serving the proper notice at the best time to ensure you have a water-tight case.

 5. The Little Finger and Legal Action

 Firstly, to legally pursue the arrears, often through court proceedings.
-This might be a simple Small Claims, or full-on action, with any necessary Pre-action Protocols prescribing the right formant and timing to be complied with.
+This might be a simple Small Claim, or full-on action, with any necessary Pre-action Protocols prescribing the correct format and timing to be complied with.

-Plus, make sure the tenant has the assets and ability to pay these and watch out for legal fees soon racking up.
+Plus, ensure the tenant has the assets and ability to pay these and watch out for legal fees soon racking up.